 - Open like a Book

-Gently spread the shell halves apart like a book so it is hinged in the center.
-Under cold water rinse out and remove any shell debris or intestinal black vein.
+Gently spread the shell halves apart like a book so they are hinged in the center.
+Rinse under cold water to remove any shell debris or intestinal black vein.